hrgdavor/validation-error-format/README.md

 will be coded here.

 ## Validaton sources
-  - Input validation - self-validation of user input directly at the specific UI component
+  - Input internal validation - self-validation of user input directly at the specific UI component
   - Value validation in front-end
-    - validation that is not feasible on the input directly
+    - validation that is not feasible/practical on the input component directly
   - Value validation in back-end
     - UI should not be trusted (especialy as requests can be faked and UI checks circumvented)
     - checks that require backend processing (duplicatte username, etc.)
+    - validation that is already covered in backend, thus avoiding duplication/redundancy

-    - convert validation-error if back-end uses different format for validation errors
+convert validation-error if back-end uses different format

 ## Top level format
 Top level format depends on the receiver
-  - a simple input components receives an object with keys: `error`,  `data`, `type`
+  - a simple input component receives an object with keys: `error`,  `data`, `type`
   - a form receives additional key `nested` , value being an object with keys being names of inputs and values are info for each input
   - a list component receives additional key `nested`, value being an array with info for each list element